Where does information about education programs in the School to Work Transition Tool come from?

 - Registered apprenticeship trade

-Important: Data may not be available for certain fields of study where there were not enough data to provide reliable estimates.
-Statistics Canada suppresses these estimates to ensure the quality of the data and/or anonymity of survey respondents.
+Important: Information may not be available for certain fields of study where there was not enough data to provide reliable estimates.
+Statistics Canada suppresses these estimates to ensure the quality of the data and anonymity of survey respondents.